 Great Lake: Exploring Lake Titicaca and Puno

-To journey from Cusco to the city of Puno, the Peruvian gateway to Lake Titicaca, there are several options, including flights and bus journeys of various lengths and comfort levels.
+To journey from Cusco to Puno, the Peruvian gateway to Lake Titicaca, there are several options, including flights and bus journeys of various lengths and comfort levels.
 I like the idea of Inka Express's ten-hour trip that includes stops at four places of interest along the way ($53 including drinks and lunch, plus 50 soles for entrance fees).
-But I am less keen on its 6:50 am departure time, especially as I will have finished the four-day Inca Trail trek.
+You can book a similar transfer tour here.
 Internal flights in Peru invariably involve a lot of faff and a good chance of delay, however, and Puno has no airport, which means flying to Juliaca, an hour's drive away.
-You can book a similar transfer tour here.

-As such, I find myself at the Inka Express terminal on the outskirts of Cusco's historic centre at 6:30 am on a sunny Monday morning.
+I arrive at the Inka Express terminal on the outskirts of Cusco's historic centre at 6:30 am on a sunny Monday morning.
 I am less tired than expected after the Inca Trail and I have my Espro flask full of coffee.
-The seats are very comfortable and I soon find myself dozing off.
+The seats are very comfortable and I soon doze off.

 05 October 2018